 Report a Scam

-You may also report the user directly to the FBI Internet Crime Complaint Center at https://www.ic3.gov/default.aspx.
+You may also report scams and identity theft to the Federal Trade Commission and the Internet Crime Complaint Center.

 Select a category that best describes the type of transaction to complete the form.